cleverhans-lab/cleverhans/README.md

 on the mailing list for `cleverhans` development: [cleverhans-dev@googlegroups.com](https://groups.google.com/forum/#!forum/cleverhans-dev).
 Bug fixes can be initiated through Github pull requests.

+## About the name

+The name `cleverhans` is a reference to a presentation by Bob Sturm titled “Clever Hans, Clever Algorithms: Are Your Machine Learnings Learning What You Think?"
+Clever Hans was a horse that appeared to have learned to answer arithmetic questions, but had in fact only learned to read social cues that enabled him to give the correct answer.
+In controlled settings where he could not see people's faces or receive other feedback, he was unable to answer the same questions.
+The story of Clever Hans is a metaphor for machine learning systems that may achieve very high accuracy on a test set drawn from the same distribution as the training data, but that do not actually understand the underlying task and perform poorly on other inputs.

 ## Authors

 The following authors contributed to this library (by alphabetical order):